PlexTechIP/plex-mailer/README.md

 The program may find some invalid emails, so be sure to hover over all the emails in the spreadsheet and filter out the ones with the default profile picture.

+You also may need to complete some captchas as `get_formats.py` runs, so keep an eye on the Chrome tab.

 **Read through this whole README or else you might not get the right results.**

 There are a few things that you need to configure before running the program, so do not skim through the instructions.